bpaulin/bpaulin.github.io/src/_posts/2016-05-12-dotfiles-are-good-ansible-is-better.md

 ---
-layout:     post
 title: dotFiles are good, ansible is better
-lang:       en
-ref:        dotfiles-are-good-ansible-is-better
+date: 2016-05-12
+summary: ' '
 ---

 On Linux, everything is configured with plain text files, even softwares witch provide a shiny configuration GUI.